 Graphic exhibition:

 Coping with changes in form is an adaptation to the environment.
-The human advantage is the freedom to choose between form and formlessness, to change form, or to switch to a standardized environment.
+The advantage of humans is the freedom to choose between form and formlessness, to change form, or to switch to a standardized environment.

 Is this normal?

-The inspiration for the work came from ornamental gardening, which raised an aesthetic question about what is considered beautiful – a fertilized and pruned decorative plant or a tree growing in an unrestricted environment?
+The inspiration for the work came from ornamental horticulture, which raised an aesthetic question about what is considered beautiful – a fertilized and pruned decorative plant or a tree growing in an unrestricted environment?
 The form of the same species can vary significantly depending on the purpose; it all depends on what we expect from the shoot and where it grows.
-The originality and diversity inherent in nature appear in every individual, with the environment determining the form.
+The originality and diversity inherent in nature are evident in every individual, with the environment determining the form.

-The work carries an existential question of essence and appearance, which arose through reflecting on education and upbringing.
-Every unique individual interacts with the environment.
+The work carries within itself the existential question of essence and appearance, which arose through the interpretation of education and upbringing.
+Every unique individual is in interaction with the environment.

-Is reality what appears to the viewer or what the viewer is allowed to see?
-Is everything immediately visible on the surface, or is something hidden?
+Is reality what appears to the viewer, or is it what the viewer is allowed to see?
+Is everything immediately visible on the surface, or is there something hidden?
 How does the environment affect the observer or the observed?
-What kind of form does school shape us into, and what norms must we consider in life?
-Is form the norm?
-What does society consider normal, and where should the boundary in aesthetics be drawn?
-Should we follow socially approved customs, or is the wild nature and self-growth more enchanting?
+What kind of person does school shape us into, and what norms must we consider in life?
+Is form a norm?
+What does society consider normal, and where should the boundary be drawn in aesthetics?
+Should one follow socially approved customs, or is the wild nature and self-growth more enchanting?

 Look and you will see further!